paulcena2/Orzo/README.md

 Rendering Client Application for NOODLES and Python

 ## Description
-Orzo is the first client application to build off of the NOODLES protocol to render 3d scenes in Python.
+Orzo is the first client application to build on the NOODLES protocol to render 3d scenes in Python.
 NOODLES allows multiple client applications to interact collaboratively with data in real-time, and now these scenes can be easily displayed in Python.